theGreatWhiteShark/climex/README.md

 [![Travis Build](https://travis-ci.org/theGreatWhiteShark/climex.svg?branch=master)](https://travis-ci.org/theGreatWhiteShark/climex.svg?branch=master)

-## A robust and sophisticated optimization (or why to use this package over others)
+# Features

+- Improved fitting routine (almost no numerical artifacts anymore)
+- Different methods, including statistical ones, to access the error estimates of the return levels
+- Better error handling allowing for massive parallel application
+- Focuses on the handling of time series (**xts** instead of *data.frame* as its basic input class)
+- A set of auxiliary functions frequently used in the extreme value analysis of climate time series

+## Improved fitting routine

-The fitting of GEV and GP parameters using unconstrained optimization (done by all other R packages on extreme value statistics) tends to produce numerical artifacts.
-This is due to the presence of logarithms in the negative log-likelihood and a limited range of shape parameters for which the likelihood estimator is defined.
-While producing absurdly large parameters or causing the optimization to fail when using the **BFGS** algorithm (*extRemes*), the differences using the **Nelder-Mead** algorithm (all other packages) might be small, barely noticeable, and totally plausible.
+The fitting of the parameters of the stationary **GEV** and **GP** distribution using unconstrained optimization
+(done by all other R packages involving extreme value statistics) tends to produce numerical artifacts.
+This is due to the presence of logarithms in the negative log-likelihood functions and a limited range of shape values the maximum likelihood estimator is defined in.
+While yielding absurdly large parameter values or causing the optimization to fail when using the **BFGS** algorithm (in the *extRemes* package), the differences using the **Nelder-Mead** algorithm (all other packages) might be small, barely noticeable, and totally plausible.
+But they are still present and spoil your calculation.

-In order to avoid those numerical artifacts, the **augmented Lagrangian method** is used to incorporate both the logarithms and the limited range of shape parameters as nonlinear constraints.
-With this approach the optimization can be started at arbitrary initial parameter combinations and will almost always converge to the global optimum.
+In order to avoid those numerical artifacts, the **augmented Lagrangian method** is used to incorporate both the logarithms and the limited range of shape values as nonlinear constraints.
+With this approach, the optimization can be started at arbitrary initial parameter combinations and will almost always converge to the global optimum.

-This solves two of the remaining problems of the extreme value analysis:
+This solves two remaining problems of the extreme value analysis:
 1. The user does not have to worry about the numerical optimization anymore.
-It will always produce the correct results
+It will produce the correct results in almost all cases.
-2. The optimization itself becomes more robust and can now be used in massive parallel applications
+2. The optimization itself becomes more robust and can now be used in an massive parallel setting.

+## Error estimates of the return level

+An important part of the extreme value analysis is to access the fitting errors introduced into the calculated return levels.
+The default way of obtaining these is to use the so-called delta method assuming normality of the log-likelihood at the fitting result.
+This assumption, however, is not fulfilled in a lot of cases.

+To nevertheless calculate a decent estimate of the fitting errors, the **climex** package introduces two statistical approaches, one based on bootstrap and the other one based on a Monte Carlo approach.
+In comparison to the calculation of the confidence intervals implemented in the *extRemes* package, the climex package calculates the standard fitting error of the return levels.
+Since there are a lot of different sources of errors in the extreme value analysis, like too small block sizes, too low thresholds or non-stationaries and/or correlations in the data, providing a confidence interval (CI) might the misleading for some users.
+All these additional errors are by no means included in the CI and have to be obtained in further studies to construct some appropriate CI of the calculated return levels.

+## Better error handling

+Due to the use of either the **Nelder-Mead** or **BFGS** method, some time series will throw errors when fitted using the other R packages tailored for the extreme value analysis.
+When fitting 100 stations at once you can expect at least one station to break your code.

+In order to allow for a massive parallel application of the extreme value analysis, the **climex** package features a more robust error handling.
+In addition, the improved fitting routine allows the optimization to handle initial parameter combinations far more distant from the global optimum than feasible using any unconstrained routine.

+## Focused on handling time series

+The fundamental object class handled in the **climex** package is the time series class **xts** or lists of class xts objects.
+This allows the user to harness all the additional functions tailored for the analysis of time series, e.g. those of the **lubridate** package.
+It also includes a couple of convenience functions often used within the extreme value analysis, like blocking, application of a threshold, declustering, deseasonalization etc.

 # Installation